Post Charges

 PCC Support can adjust the claim processing for each payer and set a priority order for procedures so they appear in the correct order on the claim.
 Contact PCC Support to configure your claims.

-To post a payment, select a payment type in the Payments component and enter the payment amount.
+As you post charges, you can review balances, time-of-service payments, and enter a new payment.
 Read below to learn more about payments, receipts, and the live ledger found in the Payments component.

 Adjust How a Payment is Applied